Herd immunity: Vaccination

-It can be observed from this equation that, all other things being equal ("ceteris paribus"), any increase in either vaccine coverage or vaccine effectiveness, including any increase in excess of a disease's HIT, further reduces the number of cases of a disease.
+As seen from this equation, all other things being equal ("ceteris paribus"), any increase in either vaccine coverage or vaccine effectiveness, including any increase in excess of a disease's HIT, further reduces the number of cases of a disease.
 The rate of decline in cases depends on a disease's R_{0}, with diseases with lower R_{0} values experiencing sharper declines.

-Vaccines usually have at least one contraindication for a specific population for medical reasons, but if both effectiveness and coverage are high enough then herd immunity can protect these individuals.
-Vaccine effectiveness is often, but not always, adversely affected by passive immunity, so additional doses are recommended for some vaccines while others are not administered until after an individual has lost his or her passive immunity.
+Vaccines usually have at least one contraindication for a specific population for medical reasons, but if both effectiveness and coverage are high enough, then herd immunity can protect these individuals.
+Vaccine effectiveness is not always adversely affected by passive immunity, so additional doses are recommended for some vaccines, while others are not administered until after an individual has lost his or her passive immunity.

 Passive immunity

 Individual immunity can also be gained passively, when antibodies to a pathogen are transferred from one individual to another.
 This can occur naturally, whereby maternal antibodies, primarily immunoglobulin G antibodies, are transferred across the placenta and in colostrum to fetuses and newborns.
 Passive immunity can also be gained artificially, when a susceptible person is injected with antibodies from the serum or plasma of an immune person.

 Protection generated from passive immunity is immediate, but wanes over the course of weeks to months, so any contribution to herd immunity is temporary.
-For diseases that are especially severe among fetuses and newborns, such as influenza and tetanus, pregnant women may be immunized in order to transfer antibodies to the child.
-In the same way, high-risk groups that are either more likely to experience infection, or are more likely to develop complications from infection, may receive antibody preparations to prevent these infections or to reduce the severity of symptoms.
+For diseases that are especially severe among fetuses and newborns, such as influenza and tetanus, pregnant women may be immunized to transfer antibodies to the child.
+In the same way, high-risk groups that are either more likely to experience infection or are more likely to develop complications from infection may receive antibody preparations to prevent these infections or to reduce the severity of symptoms.

 Cost–benefit analysis

 Herd immunity is often accounted for when conducting cost–benefit analyses of vaccination programs.
 It is regarded as a positive externality of high levels of immunity, producing an additional benefit of disease reduction that would not occur had no herd immunity been generated in the population.
 Therefore, herd immunity's inclusion in cost–benefit analyses results both in more favorable cost-effectiveness or cost–benefit ratios, and an increase in the number of disease cases averted by vaccination.
 Study designs done to estimate herd immunity's benefit include recording disease incidence in households with a vaccinated member, randomizing a population in a single geographic area to be vaccinated or not, and observing the incidence of disease before and after beginning a vaccination program.
-From these, it can be observed that disease incidence may decrease to a level beyond what can be predicted from direct protection alone, indicating that herd immunity contributed to the reduction.
-When serotype replacement is accounted for, it reduces the predicted benefits of vaccination.
+From these, disease incidence may be seen to decrease to a level beyond what can be predicted from direct protection alone, indicating that herd immunity contributed to the reduction.
+Serotype replacement, when accounted for, reduces the predicted benefits of vaccination.